crina-pungulescu/quincunx/README.md

 ### License

 MIT.
-Use it, remix it, teach it.
+Use, remix, learn, teach.
 Keep one of the cool quotations? 😉